unibuc-cs/premiere-dynabic/README.md

 # Project Premiere DYNABIC

-This is the website of the research project "Premiere DYNABIC", project no. 28PHE/2024,
+This is the website of the research project "Premiere DYNABIC", project no. 28PHE/2024

 ## About
 The project is funded by UEFISCDI.

 Project Manager: Alin Stefanescu

+Team: Ciprian Paduraru, Rares Cristea

 Host institution: University of Bucharest

 Project duration: 2024-2025

+Goal: AI-based methods for game testing

 ## Results
 - C. Paduraru, M. Cernat, A. Stefanescu.
 Automated evaluation of game content display using deep learning.
 In Proc. of the 28th Int.
 Conf. on Evaluation and Assessment in Software Engineering (EASE'24), pp. 421-424, ACM, 2024.